Continuing Education Activity

-The prevalence of infertility is variable and epidemiologically, male infertility has been documented less in developing countries.
-The burden of infertility is generally worse in the developing world due to the constrained medical resources and the high cost of treatment as well as cultural fears, taboos, and stigmas.
+The prevalence of infertility is variable, and epidemiologically, male infertility has been documented less in developing countries.
+The burden of infertility is generally worse in the developing world due to constrained medical resources and the high cost of treatment, as well as cultural fears, taboos, and stigmas.
 It is much more difficult to identify and manage infertility where medical resources are already strained with basic health care.

-Agarwal et al estimated the overall pure male factor infertility could range between 2.5% and 12%.
-In North America, the estimated male infertility rate is between 4.5% - 6% while its 9% in Australia and could be as high as 8% to 12% in Eastern Europe.
-A study by Bayasgalan et al estimated the cause of infertility due exclusively to a male factor at 25.6%.
-In a study conducted by Thonneau et al among the French population, a prevalence of 20% infertility due just to a male factor was found.
-Similarly, Philippov et al used a WHO questionnaire in Western Siberian to show a rate of 6.4% while in Nigeria, Ikechebelu et al found a male infertility prevalence of 42.4%.
-For most practical purposes, we assume that about one sixth of all couples worldwide have an issue with infertility and that the male factor is significant in about half and is the only cause in about 20% to 30%.
+Agarwal et al. estimated the overall pure male factor infertility could range between 2.5% and 12%.
+In North America, the estimated male infertility rate is between 4.5% - 6%, while it's 9% in Australia and could be as high as 8% to 12% in Eastern Europe.
+A study by Bayasgalan et al. estimated the cause of infertility due exclusively to a male factor at 25.6%.
+A similar study conducted by Thonneau et al found that among the French population, a prevalence of 20% of all infertility was due exclusively to a male factor.
+Similarly, Philippov et al used a WHO questionnaire in Western Siberian to show a rate of 6.4%, while in Nigeria, Ikechebelu et al, found a male infertility prevalence of 42.4%.
+For most practical purposes, we assume that about one-sixth of all couples worldwide have an issue with infertility, that the male factor is significant in about half and is the only cause in about 20% to 30%.

 Infertile men appear to have an increased risk of developing cancer compared to the general population.
 This risk is highest in azoospermic men.
 For example, it has been reported that 5% to 8% of patients with testicular cancer have azoospermia.